k4rtik/q/content/post/types-and-effects/index.md

 $\varphi$ contains the superset of regions needed to evaluate $e$.

-One of the common misconceptions associated with regions may be that they involve allocations only on the heap.
-But the most common case is to have regions which only ever contain one value, called _finite regions_.
+One of my misconceptions associated with regions was that they involve allocations only on the heap.
+But turns out the most common case is to have regions which only ever contain one value, called _finite regions_.
 A common optimization then is to allocate those on the stack.

 ## (Partial) History

-{{< figure src="pottier-history.png" caption="Credits: [François Pottier](http://pauillac.inria.fr/~fpottier/slides/fpottier-2007-05-linear-bestiary.pdf#page=5)" >}}
+{{< figure src="pottier-history.png" caption="Partial history circa 2007.
+Credits: [François Pottier](http://pauillac.inria.fr/~fpottier/slides/fpottier-2007-05-linear-bestiary.pdf#page=5)" >}}

 ## References
 {{< spoiler text="References" >}}
 - Mads Tofte, Jean-Pierre Talpin.
 1997.
 Region-Based Memory Management.
-- Mads Tofte and Lars Birkedal.
-1998.
-A region inference algorithm.
-TOPLAS. https://doi.org/10.1145/291891.291894
 - Dan Grossman, Greg Morrisett, Trevor Jim, Michael Hicks, Yanling Wang, and James Cheney.
 2002.
 Region-based memory management in cyclone.
 PLDI '02. http://www.cs.umd.edu/projects/cyclone/papers/cyclone-regions-tr.pdf
 - Philip Wadler and Peter Thiemann.
 2003.
 The marriage of effects and monads.
 ACM Transactions on Computational Logic. https://homepages.inf.ed.ac.uk/wadler/papers/effectstocl/effectstocl.pdf
 - Tofte, M., Birkedal, L., Elsman, M. et al. A Retrospective on Region-Based Memory Management.
 Higher-Order and Symbolic Computation 17, 245--265 (2004).